Paddle scoop: an overview of the cricket term

 A paddle scoop is a type of strike in cricket in which a batsman uses the bat to deflect the ball over the side shoulder, thus directing the ball into the fine leg area.
 In this case, the player makes a strike, placing his body close to the ball, and both legs should be directed towards the bowler at a perpendicular angle.

 If you have just started getting involved in cricket, you probably haven’t heard about Paddle scoop yet.
-The fact is that this type of strike is considered very unusual, so the compilers of textbooks and manuals on cricket prefer not to include it in their works.
+The fact is that this type of strike is considered to be quite unusual, so the compilers of textbooks and manuals on cricket prefer not to include it in their works.
 Moreover, many researchers call the Paddle scoop “not real”.
 However, it can be effective if the batsman performs this strike professionally, clearly, and without mistakes.
 The explanation is simple: often, the ball, hit with the Paddle scoop, falls into a zone that the fielders do not control.
 Accordingly, the batsman can score more points.

 Paddle scoop: a very brief history of the strike